Category Archives: Church

 Continue reading

-THE CRUCIFIXION NEVER ENDS
+THE CONTINUING CRUCIFIXION

 AN EASTER THOUGHT

 In church today for the Easter service, I found myself swept up in the joyous spirit.
-The music, the liturgy, the homily, al so spirit-lifting!
+The music, the liturgy, the homily, all so spirit-lifting!
 But I had one disturbing thought as I looked at the crucifix: it seemed out of place, jarring and untimely.
 We were celebrating the risen Lord, but the unavoidable centerpiece of the church was the crucifix, graphically displaying the dying Lord.
 Didn’t the crucifixion end?
 Hasn’t Christ risen?
 Then why, on this most joyous day, are we faced with death – His death?
-His gruesome, ugly, pathetic, painful death?
+His gruesome, grisly, tortured, pathetic, painful death?

 But Catholics present the cross complete with the body of Jesus.
 The “corpus” may be symbolical or impressionistic, often bloodless, all in consideration of modern sensibilities about bloody, tortured bodies.
 But they are still painful to see.